Leumig/Leumig/README.md

 <img src="https://media.giphy.com/media/ObNTw8Uzwy6KQ/giphy.gif" width="27px" margin-left="3px">&nbsp;***About me***

-I'm a **Frontend Developer** with a university degree in Programming and knowledge of modern web technologies.
-Programming since 2021.
+- 👨‍💻 I'm a **Frontend Developer** with a university degree in Programming.

-- ⏳ I’m currently working on ...
+- ⏳ Currently working on ...
   - A soccer scoreboard website
   - My blog
 - 🎯 I look forward to collaborating in a professional environment.